 Kila & Rusharc explore this transformative scientific advancement presenting a future where extreme cross-breeding and technology power up organisms into new mutant life forms.
 Computer circuits and component parts, not Darwin's evolution, determine the creation of these fantastical new creatures.

-Creatively Directed and Photographed by Alessandra Kila and Philip Rusharc
+Creative Direction and Photography / Alessandra Kila and Philip Rusharc